vinhngx/aiperf/docs/tutorial.md

 uv pip install ./aiperf

-# At this point, Dynamo may not be ready.
+# It can take some time for Dynamo to become ready.
-# The following command will return when Dynamo is ready for requests.
+# The following command returns when Dynamo is ready to accept requests.
 while [ "$(curl -s -o /dev/null -w '%{http_code}' localhost:8000/v1/chat/completions -H 'Content-Type: application/json' -d '{"model":"'"${MODEL}"'","messages":[{"role":"user","content":"a"}],"max_completion_tokens":1}')" != "200" ]; do sleep 1; done

 # Profile the model